Brígido Iriarte

-Brígido Iriarte (1 June 1921 – 4 January 1984) was a Venezuelan track and field athlete who competed in the 1952 Summer Olympics.
+Héctor E. Brígido Iriarte (1 June 1921 – 4 January 1984) was a Venezuelan track and field athlete who competed in the 1952 Summer Olympics.
 He competed in a wide variety of events, including the decathlon, men's athletics pentathlon, pole vault, long jump and javelin throw.
 He finished fourth in the 1955 Pan American Games decathlon, fifth in the javelin throw, and sixth in the pole vault.
 In the 1959 Pan American Games he finished sixth in the javelin throw and eighth in the pole vault.

+Brígido Iriarte Stadium in Caracas is named in his honour.